Biological and Gene Technology Work Safety Policy

 Top of Page

-- an organism that has been modified by gene technology; or
+- an organism that has been modified by gene technology or

-- an organism that has inherited particular traits from an organism (the initial organism), being traits that occurred in the initial organism because of gene technology; or
+- an organism that has inherited particular traits from an organism (the initial organism), being traits that occurred in the initial organism because of gene technology or

 - anything declared by the Gene Technology (GT) regulations to be a genetically modified organism, or that belongs to a class of things declared by the GT regulations to be genetically modified organisms; or any dealings in relation to a genetically modified organism; but does not include:

-- a human being, if the human being is covered by paragraph c (i) only because the human being has undergone somatic cell gene therapy; or
+- a human being, if the human being is covered by paragraph c (i) only because the human being has undergone somatic cell gene therapy or

 - an organism declared by the GT regulations not to be a genetically modified organism, or that belongs to a class of organisms declared by the GT regulations not to be genetically modified organisms.

-- (pathogenic micro-organism - an infectious organism, usually microscopic, capable of causing disease in a host.
+- Potentially Infectious Agents means biological agents capable of causing disease in a host.